-Students have access to the Academic Support Tutor (AST) programme which provides high quality academic support for students.
-ATS provide timetabled group tutorials, and individual support for students most at risk.
-Group tutorials focus on providing high quality academic support at the appropriate academic level; advice and guidance in relation to the course; and advice about making study choices on the course (commensurate with the supporting AST Handbook).
-Individual support focus on student continuation (commensurate with The Team around the RAU Student spheres of integration student retention model) and may be in person or online
+All students have access to the Academic Support Tutor (AST) programme, which provides high-quality academic support for students.
+ATS provide timetabled group tutorials and individual support for students who are most at risk.
+Group tutorials focus on providing high-quality academic support at the appropriate academic level; advice and guidance in relation to the course; and advice about making study choices on the course (in line with the AST Handbook).
+Individual support focuses on continuation and may be in person or online.